-Pursuant to section 92(3) of the Act' read with rule 12(1) of the Companies (Management andAdministration) Rules 2014 extract of Annual Return of the company forthe financial year ended 31st March 2017 is attached with Board's Report as Annexure -C.
+Pursuant to section 92(3) of Act' read with rule 12(1) of the Companies (Management andAdministration) Rules 2014 extract of Annual Return of the company for the financial yearended 31st March 2020 is attached with Board's Report as Annexure - H.

 VIGIL MECHANISM/WHISTLE BLOWER POLICY

 In terms of section 177 (10) of the Act' read and regulation 22 of the SEBI (LODR) yourDirectors have adopted a Vigil Mechanism/Whistle Blower Policy to report and deal withgenuine concern raised by a whistle blower.
 The said policy has been posted on the websiteof the company and is available at https://www.bampl.com/ policies/vigil-mechanism.pdf.During the year under review no complaint has been reported under the policy.